rpgove/rpgove.github.io/_projects/narrative_summarization.md

 ---
 layout: project
-title: Narrative Summarization for Dynamic Graphs and Cyber Logs
+title: Narrative Summarization for Dynamic Graphs
 subtitle: An algorithm for extracting key nodes, branches, and components from dynamic graphs.
 date: 2021-10-27
 images: